-Our salary framework and algorithms haven't been well defined in the past, which leaves us open to inequity and inconsistency.
+Our salary framework and algorithms weren't well defined in the past, which left us open to inequity and inconsistency.
 In future, as and when market conditions allow for us to award merit-based pay increases and regularisation adjustments across the board, we'll build out and share a more transparent compensation framework.

 Generally speaking, we don't require core contributors to relocate for Status purposes.
 As such, we don't adjust compensation in either direction when someone moves abroad (beyond a basic currency conversion to the new country currency), unless:

 - There is a major cost of living increase in the new country (defined as 20%+ difference in Cost of Living index [e.g. Numbeo or Expatistan].